BillJr99/Ursinus-CS173/_pages/Assignments/Thematic/asmt-purpleamerica.md

 ```

 ### Basic Drawing Functionality
-You can draw arcs and circles using the following methods, once you add the jar to your `libs` directory (and add the dependency line to your `build.gradle` file), by calling one of these functions from your program:
+You can draw arcs and circles using the following methods, once you add the jar to your project, by calling one of these functions from your program:

 ```java
 // DO NOT COPY THIS PART OF THE CODE - THIS IS JUST A REFERENCE!